25 Steps to Create Fonts that Sell. How To Become a Typographer in 2022

 A text rag is a messy side of a paragraph when the text is aligned to the opposite side.
 Having aligned the text, a typographer needs to take care of the rag and make the line ends move to and fro less.
 A paragraph with very uneven line endings will have a bad rag.
 Such rags are tiresome to the eye.

-Kerning is the distance between two characters of the process of setting this distance.
-You will inevitably do kerning when working with headlines, logos or other prominent text pieces.
+Kerning is the distance between two characters and the process of setting this distance.
+You will inevitably do kerning when working with headlines, logos, or other prominent text pieces.
 Tracking refers to adjusting the distance between characters throughout the whole document automatically.